varaiko/keycloak-rest-api-backend/README.md

 ## Prerequisites

-Before running the application, ensure that you have the following installed:
+Before running the application, following have to be installed:

 - Java 8 or later
 - Maven
 - IntelliJ IDEA (or any IDE of your choice)
 - PostgreSQL database
-- Keycloak for JWT authentication
+- Keycloak for JWT authentication (on Docker for example)